Avcatalin/think-cell-template/README.md

 ## Clone the repository:

-Use "git clone [repository-url]" or use GitHub desktop app.
+Open terminal window in the location where you want to clone the project.
+Use "git clone [repository-url]" to start cloning.

 ## Navigate to the project directory: